pennbauman/ibcmer/README.md

 - `-q`, `--quiet` Prevents printing of detailed program output during execution.

+- `--silent` Prevents printing of anything except program output, even input prompts and newlines after output.
+Useful for running program with automated input.

 - `-s`, `--step` Starts the program in debugging mode.

-- `-b [points]`, `--break [points]` Sets breakpoint(s) to enter debugging mode.
+- `-b [point(s)]`, `--break [point(s)]` Sets breakpoint(s) to enter debugging mode.
 A single points can be provided as a single hexadecimal number.
 Multiple points can be added by providing a comma separated list of hexadecimal numbers, without spaces.

 ### Debug Commands
 Used when in debug mode.
 If no command is given step in run.